opencog/atomspace/opencog/persist/README.md

               GearMan.
 Unused, unsupported, deprecated, more or less.
               If you are interested in this, contact the mailing list.

+* json     -- Read and write Atomese JSON expressions.
+Suitable for web applications.
+Note, however, the `sexpr` interface is superior for performance and function.

 * sexpr    -- Read and write Atomese s-expression as UTF-8 strings.
               Includes utilities to read files, and dump Atomspace contents to files or guile ports.